Cloud key management

 By default, the Validity Period for newly generated Personal Keys is set to 1 month.

 Only one Personal Key can be active at a time for CSE users.
-After a key is rotated, it remains stored in CryptoHub and is used for decrypting any documents encrypted with that key.
+After a key rotates, it remains stored in ,you can use it to decrypt any documents encrypted with that key.
 Every document encrypted after you rotate a key is encrypted by using the new active key.